Ambassador: US handed Cambodia to ‘butcher’ 40 years ago

-Forty years later and 6,000 miles away, John Gunther Dean recalls what he describes as one of the most tragic days of his life — April 12, 1975, the day the United States “abandoned Cambodia and handed it over to the butcher.”
+Forty years later and 6,000 miles (nearly 10,000 kilometers) away, John Gunther Dean recalls what he describes as one of the most tragic days of his life — April 12, 1975, the day the United States “abandoned Cambodia and handed it over to the butcher.”

 Time has not blunted the former ambassador’s anger, crushing shame and feelings of guilt over what also proved a milestone in modern American history — the first of several U.S. interventions in foreign countries climaxed by withdrawals before goals were accomplished and followed by often disastrous consequences.

 “We’d accepted responsibility for Cambodia and then walked out without fulfilling our promise.
 That’s the worst thing a country can do,” he says in an interview in Paris.
 “And I cried because I knew what was going to happen.”